SolaceProducts/pubsubplus-connector-mule-docs/doc/user-guide.md

 *	Publish: publishes a direct message to a topic or a persistent message to a queue
 *	Consume: consumes a single guaranteed message from an endpoint (Solace queue)
-*	Request-Reply: a blocking operation that sends a message to a topic or queue (configurable) and waits for a response on an automatically created temporary topic or queue.
+*	Request-Reply: a blocking operation that sends a message to a topic or queue (configurable) and waits for a response on an automatically created temporary topic or queue
 *	Ack: acknowledges receipt of a guaranteed message

 </br>